MamidiRohit/Project2/Readme.md

 - Handling datasets with complex and non-linear relationships.
 - Situations where other simpler models (like linear regression) are insufficient.

+2.How did you test your model to determine if it is working reasonably correctly?
 ## Testing the Model

 The model has been rigorously tested using the California Housing dataset, which is a standard dataset for evaluating regression models.
 The testing involves: